jacksleight/laravel-omni/README.md

 ## Credits

 While Omni does not depend on [Livewire Volt](https://github.com/livewire/volt) and doesn't support any of it's functional syntax, it is obviously heavily inspired by Volt's single-file structure.
 This package would not exist if it wasn't for Volt, so a huge thanks to the Volt team. ❤️

-## Sponsoring

-This package is completely free to use, but if you find it useful and would like to support its development any [contribution](https://github.com/sponsors/jacksleight) would be greatly appreciated.
-Thanks! 🙂